bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 The available elements are:
 - ButtonElement
 - CheckBoxElement
+- DatePickerElement: to handle angular materials date picker.
+For now, it only handles the sendKeys / clear methods which may behave differently than in TextFieldElement.
 - FileUploadElement: to handle `<input type="file">` elements
 - FrameElement: to define a frame to be used inside other elements (see: "5 Working with frames" chapter for details)
 - HtmlElement: the parent of all elements defined here